Community Paramedicine Models for Reducing Use of Emergency Resources

 in hospice care.
 Discusses enrollment and program procedures and the results of the first

 Carolina Community Paramedic Protocols: Hospice/Palliative Management

-Provides step-by-step guidelines for community paramedics when assisting patients in hospice or palliative care in South Carolina.
+Provides step-by-step guidelines for community paramedics when assisting patients in hospice or palliative care

 Organization(s): South Carolina Community Paramedic Advisory Committee